 Take Route 16 north from downtown.
 From the bus stop at Main Street and National Road to the interior of Englewood MetroPark’s West Park is approximately a three-quarter mile walk.

 Flushable restrooms are located in Englewood’s West and East parks (near Patty Shelter) and open to the public April through October.
 Portable toilets will be available near those sites November through March.
 There is a large pit toilet available in East Park near the disc golf course.
 Outhouses are located at Englewood’s South Park parking lot and also available for the campsites.
 Portable toilets are located in Englewood’s North and Aullwood Garden parking lots.
 All restrooms are ADA accessible.

 The lakes at Englewood’s North Park offer fisherman the opportunity to get out on the water to angle.
-Rowboats and electric-motor boats are permitted in the largest lake to the west of the drive.There is a boat access ramp and a grassy area designated for offloading small watercraft.
+Rowboats and electric-motor boats are permitted. in the largest lake to the west of the drive.There is a boat access ramp for the largest lake to the west of the drive and a grassy area designated for offloading small watercraft into the east lake.

 Englewood offers four frontcountry campsites near woodlands, meadows and waterfalls.
 Built-in activities include more than 20 miles of hiking trails through a wide variety of forest habitats, prairies and beautiful waterfalls, fishing and paddling opportunities on the Stillwater River, a disc golf course, a nature playground and a spot for fossil collecting.
 Bring your bikes!
 The Stillwater Trail offers nearly 2 miles of paved bike path through the park.
 Picnic table, vault toilets and firewood are provided with your camping permit.